udexon/RPNQA/README.md

 # RPNQA
 Representation of Questions and Answers using Reverse Polish Notation

-Representation of Questions and Answers using Reverse Polish Notation

-Question and Answer representation using Reverse Polish Notation

 Ever since the term artificial intelligence was coined at the Dartmouth College conference, it has suffered from fragmentation of discipline and methods.